wildlyinaccurate/plait/docs/basics/Components.md

 # Components

+A Plait application is made up of components which represent small, self-contained pieces of functionality.
+A component has a state (or a _model_, if you prefer), a view, and an updater which it uses to modify its state.

-A Plait component is an object with three functions:
+Writing a component is simple, since a component is just a plain JavaScript object with three functions:

 ```js
 function init () {